Defending against Adversarial Attack towards Deep Neural Networks via Collaborative Multi-task Training

 \subsection{Defending low-confidence black-box attack}

 For a black-box attack, the adversarial training introduced in this model can effectively regularises the decision boundaries of the model to tackle adversarial examples near the decision boundaries.
-Compare to vanilla adversarial training \cite{Szegedy2013Intriguing}, our method can further increase the distance required for moving adversarial examples.
-Crafting adversarial examples based on deep neural network leverages back-propagation of objective loss to adjust the input pixel values.
+Compared to vanilla adversarial training \cite{Szegedy2013Intriguing}, our method can further increase the distance required for moving adversarial examples.
+Crafting adversarial examples based on deep neural networks leverages back-propagation of objective loss to adjust the input pixel values.
 Hence, the adversary is actually moving the data point in the feature space according to the gradient direction $\bigtriangledown_{x_{adv}}{L(x_{adv}, y)}$ to maximise the adversarial loss $L$ (a non-targeted attack in a black-box setting).
-Supposing the adversarial example is found after $n$ steps of gradient decent, for each step of gradient decent, we have a step size $\alpha$, the total perturbation can be approximately calculated as:
+Suppose an adversarial example is found after $n$ steps of gradient decent, for each step of gradient decent, we have a step size $\alpha$, the total perturbation can be approximately calculated as:

 According to Section \ref{robust_ident}, the adversary relies on the gradient decent based updates to gradually perturb image until it becomes adversarial.
-In the non-targeted attack, the search will stop when an adversarial example is found.
-Given an example whose original label is $l$, it is unlikely to classify it into the robust label $l_{r}$.
-In other words, within certain steps, the gradient updates $\bigtriangledown_{x_{i}}{J^{i}}$ will not converge if the adversarial cost $J$ is calculated based on the output that is maximised at $l$ and the robust target $l_{r}$ (or vice versa).
+An adversarial example is usually found within a $\delta$-bounded hypersphere centred by the original example.
+A low-confidence example can be found with smaller $\delta$.
+Based on the discussion in Section \ref{vds}, the adversarial examples in the robust class $l_{r}$ with respect to the original example.
+For non-targeted attacks, given a small $\delta$ and an example whose original label is $l$, it is likely to find an adversarial example being classified into a class other than $l_{r}$.
 Similarly, in the targeted attacks, $l_{r}$ is more difficult to be used as the adversarial target label.
-Supposing the total efforts for maxmising/minimising $L(x:F(x)=l,l_{i}:i\neq r)$ is $\delta_i$, the total efforts for maxmising/minimising $L(x:F(x)=l,l_{r})$ is $\delta_r$,we have $\delta_r > \delta_i$.
+Suppose the total efforts for maximising/minimising $L(x:F(x)=l,l_{i}:i\neq r)$ is $\delta_i$, the total efforts for maximising/minimising $L(x:F(x)=l,l_{r})$ is $\delta_r$,we have $\delta_r > \delta_i$.
 When the training objective includes a term that contains the robust label $y_{robust}$, the output of the trained model could be treated as a linear combination of the outputs trained from $l$ and $l_{r}$.
 Therefore, the required total efforts for changing the combined output becomes higher.